Do you want to know more about Stora Enso?

 Stora Enso is also a member of the ethical supplier rating system Ecovadis.
 Since 2017, we have been included in the top 1% of industry supplier performers in sustainability.

 Our expertise in renewable materials and products with high sustainability performance helps us meet the needs of our current and future customers.
 Our divisions have specific focus areas and products that cater to a broad range of customers.

 We actively work with our customers to improve material efficiency and decrease the environmental impact of our products and related production processes.
 We are also one of the founding companies of the 4evergreen alliance, a European circular economy platform.

 Stora Enso’s products covered by specific safety regulations and demands include food contact materials, materials for toys, packaging for pharmaceuticals, and construction materials.
 Our in-house product safety and quality control systems cover product development, raw material sourcing, and the manufacturing and delivery of products.
 We demand that our suppliers comply with our product safety requirements.

-All our Consumer Board mills and most of our Packaging Solutions mills are also certified according to recognised hygiene management standards.
+All our Packaging Materials mills and most of our Packaging Solutions mills are also certified according to recognised hygiene management standards.
 ISO 22000, FSSC 22000, and FDA product safety certificates issued to many of our units further ensure that we apply a systematic approach to food safety issues.

 Many Stora Enso products are sold as FSC®1 or PEFC-certified, which signifies they have been produced using wood from responsibly managed sources, and that the entire journey of the raw material from the forest to the store shelf has been verified by a third party.